hendafarhani/shopping-list-redux/README.md

 # NgrxShoppingList

-This project is built with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.6. <br />
+This project is built with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.6 and NgRx global framework. <br />
 It allows displaying shopping items that the user can add to my-basket list. <br />
 In case the user selects the same item multiple times, the component which displays my-basket list will update the number of occurrences of this item. <br />
 Both Components displaying shopping items and my-basket items don't communicate with each other instead they get their states from the global store. <br />